-As long as manufacturer's towing recommendations are not exceeded, modern passenger vehicles (including those with front wheel drives) are just as capable of towing a caravan or camper trailer as a four-wheel drive.
-Four wheel drives are only necessary for venturing off the beaten track or pulling long and heavy caravans, or for getting into some more 'off the beaten track' campgrounds.
+As long as the manufacturer's towing recommendations are not exceeded, modern passenger vehicles (including those with front-wheel drives) are just as capable of towing a caravan or camper trailer as a four-wheel drive.
+Four-wheel drives are only necessary for venturing off the beaten track or pulling long and heavy caravans, or for getting into some more 'off the beaten track' campgrounds.

 Size and weight

-With the trend towards smaller and lighter vehicles, compatibility of tow vehicle and caravan in regard to weight and size has become more important.
+With the trend towards smaller and lighter vehicles, compatibility of tow vehicles and caravans in regard to weight and size has become more important.